Marella Speciality Restaurants Review

 Marella Speciality Restaurants – Surf and Turf

 Of the Marella speciality restaurants on board we visited the Surf and Turf first.
-This restaurant is not included in the all inclusive price and costs £28.95 per person.
+This restaurant is not included in the all inclusive price and costs £31.95 per person (prices correct as of June 2023).
 Situated behind Bar 11 on deck 11, entry is via the glass elevator from the atrium or by the stairs from deck 10 aft.

 A couple of tips before you visit Surf and Turf.
 Pop in a few days before your visit to look at the lay out of the tables, some are very close together, so if you want a more personal experience you can book the table in advance rather than turning up and being given whatever is allocated.
-Also if you book to eat on a port day it can sometimes be cheaper because it’s less busy, we found this out by chance as our bill came to £21.95 because of that.
+Also if you book to eat on a port day it can sometimes be cheaper because it’s less busy.

 Service was prompt and very efficient and after they had taken our order we were served a freshly baked baguette some butter and a choice of three flavoured salts served in tiny bowls.
 You mix a small amount of salt with some butter then spread it on the warm bread to prepare your palate for the meal ahead.
 Carole really loved this concept but I was not so keen.